 Your spine and connecting muscles are vulnerable to injury in a car accident.
-Afterwards, pain can exist in the upper, middle and lower back.
-Back injuries can be aggravating, debilitating, painful and long-lasting.
+Afterward, pain can exist in the upper, middle and lower back.
+Spine and back injuries can be aggravating, debilitating, painful and long-lasting.

-The lower back is the most prone to injury as it is highly flexible and already subject to stress due to being the primary load-bearer of your torso.
+The lower back is the most prone to car accident injuries as it is highly flexible and already subject to stress due to being the primary load-bearer of your torso.
 The bones and ligaments of the spine can be damaged, as can the muscles and tendons which support your back.
 The nerves at the base of the spine can also be harmed, as can internal organs.

 As sufferers of back pain know, the condition can range from mild discomfort to agony.
 Generally speaking, acute back pain is intense and lasts from a few days to a few weeks.
 Chronic back pain is less severe, but also persists for a long period of time and may re-occur frequently.
 Though acute or severe back pain improves over time, chronic back pain can get progressively worse.
 It’s a painful and frustrating reality for victims of back-related injuries.